fkyprianou/deved-platform/content/blog/en/secure-your-inbound-media-files-with-the-vonage-messages-api.md

 ---
 Vonage’s [Message API](https://developer.vonage.com/en/messages/overview) enables two-way conversations across a number of different messaging channels.
 Many of these channels support sending and receiving media files, such as images, audio, and video.

 This multi-media messaging is extremely useful for a wide variety of situations.
-Examples might include a customer needing to send a business a video of a faulty product malfunctioning, or images of damage caused in transit to a delivery.
+Examples might include a customer needing to send a business a video of a faulty product malfunctioning or images of the damage caused in transit to a delivery.

 Inbound messages are received via an [Inbound Message Webhook](https://developer.vonage.com/en/api/messages-olympus#inbound-message).
 In order to receive inbound messages, you first need to set up this webhook.
 This can be done in the [Vonage Dashboard](https://dashboard.nexmo.com/), via the following steps: